 Leaving aside the positive advances in technology, of which the designer itself would certainly be proud, the top priority for insanity has to go to the destruction of the environment.
 Our conscious intelligence has led us inexorably to sitting on the end of a branch a hundred feet up, and sawing through it.
 With the destruction of our own world, we shall inflict untold suffering on millions of people - assuming the human race survives at all - and yet the wise leaders of our planet do precious little to stop it.
 Not far behind, in this collective madness, is the fact that while the rich prosper by destroying the planet, the poor are the main victims of disease, natural disasters, and wars.
 In the west, mountains of food are destroyed or discarded, and at precisely the same time, other members of the same species starve to death.
 This extraordinarily intelligent race, capable now of exploring outer space, is totally unable to devise a system to preserve its own habitat and to protect itself from itself.

 We apparently need leaders, and so we set them up - or allow them to set themselves up - as gods to rule over us, even though they may have no ability to do so wisely.
-We in England put someone in charge of education, and from one day to the next hand them foreign affairs - as if overnight they have become experts in the field.
-But they must pretend to be experts, and we must pretend that they are.
+We in England put someone in charge of education one day, and the next day ask them to take charge of the country's health.
+They must pretend to be experts, and we must pretend that they are.
 We have a collective suspension of disbelief much akin to the faith of religion and of atheism when it comes to those who govern us, although the faith is usually dispelled in a very short time.